lhico/pyroms_tools/README.md

 b. interpolate the information onto roms grid: `make_tpxo_file.py` (pyroms)

 **ATTENTION!!!!!**: tpxo files are huge and we don't want to copy them repeatedly.
 Docker containers don't play well with symbolic links, so the workaround to have tpxo files in the right place is to map the volume directly from your computer onto a container directory.
-Below is an example of how to do it:
+Below is an example:

 ```
 TPXOPATH=/home/otel/Dropbox/trabalho_irado/2021/postdoc/2021_data/roms_files/tpxo